cpjobling/eg-247-textbook/_sources/filter_design/digital_filters.md

 Hopefully you found the module interesting and will make use of some of your knowledge after the exams are over!

 +++ {"slideshow": {"slide_type": "notes"}}

-[^u72:note:8]: A window function multiplies the infinte length impulse response (IIR) by a finite width function, referred to a a window function, so that the infinite length series will be terminated after a finite number of terms in the series.
-This causes what is called *leakage* and results in additional ripple in the frequency domain.
-Windows of various shapes can be used to minimize this leakage for particular applications.
-The study of windowing functions is beyond the scope of this course.
-In the CPD course [Signal Processing Toolbox](https://matlabacademy.mathworks.com/R2023b/portal.html?course=mlsg#chapter=6&lesson=4&section=1) you were shown the use of windowing functions as a design method for approximating an ideal filter.
-EEE stidents will have experienced windowing effecrs in the EGA223 lab on ADC, DAC and filters.
-You can study windowing in more detail in Appendix E of {cite}`karris`.

-+++ {"slideshow": {"slide_type": "notes"}}